 Friends of the Soldiers Home Volunteer Coordinator:

-Lori Lincoln is the volunteer coordinator for Friends of the Soldiers Home.
-She is director of college and career Services at Washington Mathematics Science Technology Public Charter High School.
-You can also find her still actively engaged in her first profession as a licensed funeral director.
-A native of Gary, Indiana, Lori is the granddaughter of a World War II Army sergeant.
+Lori V. Lincoln is the Volunteer Coordinator for Friends of the Soldiers Home.
+A native of Gary, Indiana, Lori is the granddaughter of a World War II Army Sergeant.
 She attended the University of the District of Columbia, Howard University, Stanford University and UCLA, where she has earned degrees in Mortuary Science, English, Business Administration and College Counseling.
-Lori and sons John, 15, and Denver, 11, live in Washington with daughter Lauren, 25, and grand-pup Penelope nearby.
+Consequently, she is the College & Career Coordinator at Theodore Roosevelt High School, and around the DC/MD/VA area, you can also find her still actively engaged in her first profession as a Licensed Funeral Director.
+Lori lives with her sons John and Denver in Washington with her daughter Lauren and “grand-dog” Penelope nearby..